Humphrey Stafford (died 1419): Early life and career

 Humphrey Stafford was the eldest son and heir of Ralph Stafford (died 1410), and came from a family with a strong tradition of military service for the English crown.
 Sometime before 1400 he had married Elizabeth Burdet, of Huncote, Leicestershire.
 His marriage brought him a substantial landed estate in both that county, and also in Wiltshire.

-Stafford's early life has been described Carol Rawcliffe as being 'full of violent incident.'
+Stafford's early life has been described by Carol Rawcliffe as being 'full of violent incident.'
 In early 1401, he was suspected of the murder of a Worcestershire man, but although the earl of Warwick was sent to arrest him, he appears to have avoided capture.
 His father entered into bonds to keep the peace with the victim's family, and within a coupe of years, Humphrey Stafford was a member of the Prince of Wales' retinue.
 He probably fought with him at the Battle of Shrewsbury (21 July 1403), and by 1404, he had received a Royal pardon for the murder and exoneration by the King's council.
 His father and uncle Humphrey Stafford (d.1413) of Southwick, Wiltshire and Hooke, Dorset, provided securities for him.
 However, he was soon further embroiled in law-breaking and violence.
 In 1405, William, Lord Abergavenny accused him of illegally entering Bergavenny's manor and forest of Feckenham, including illegally hunting and fishing, and beating up his retainers.
 At least one of those servants succeeded in having Stafford bound over to keep the peace with him.